Car Insurance

 Average Cost of Getting a Class 3/3A License

-In order to drive legally in Singapore, a significant amount of money is required in order to obtain that blue card that says you are permitted to drive.
-There are 4 options for people to choose from – the 3 driving schools available or choose to get a private instructor.
-The 3 driving schools are the Singapore Safety Driving Centre (SSDCL), ComfortDelgro Driving Centre (CDC) and Bukit Batok Driving Centre (BBDC), located at Woodlands, Ubi, and Bukit Batok respectively.
-Then, after you choose your preferred pathway, there are a few procedures to follow and a few courses to attend before you earn that orange triangle.
+The three driving schools are the Singapore Safety Driving Centre (SSDCL), ComfortDelgro Driving Centre (CDC) and Bukit Batok Driving Centre (BBDC), located at Woodlands, Ubi, and Bukit Batok respectively.
+After you choose your preferred pathway, there are a few procedures to follow and a few courses to attend before you earn that orange triangle.

 ChoicesSSDCLCDCBBDCPrivate Instructor